Payday loans in Nova Scotia

 The best way to make sure a lender is legit is to check their credentials with Service Nova Scotia.
 Look for the following signs to make sure you’re working with a reputable business.

 - The lender displays a Nova Scotia licence number.
-A licence is required to be displayed in-shop by the lender and you can contact Service Nova Scotia at 1-800-670-4357 to check if a lender is licensed.
+A licence is required to be displayed in-shop by the lender.
+You can also contact Service Nova Scotia at 1-800-670-4357 to check if a lender is licensed.

 - The lender displays fees.
 Payday loan lenders must have posters showing the rates they charge.
 Signs must be posted in both official languages and must be visible to borrowers.

-- It doesn’t allow rollovers or multiple loans.
-Nova Scotia law doesn’t allow payday lenders to give out multiple loans.
+- It doesn’t allow roll-overs or multiple loans.
+Nova Scotia law doesn’t allow payday lenders to give out multiple loans, or allow borrowers to use a second payday loan to pay off the first one.

-- It provides contracts in the language you use to speak with your lender.
+- It provides contracts in the language you use to communicate with your lender.
 Your lender can’t provide a contract in a language you don’t speak or aren’t comfortable conversing in.
+For example, if you communicate in French, the contract will need to be in French.

 - It follows rate and fee regulations.
-Stay away from lenders who charge more than $22 per $100 loan.
+Stay away from lenders who charge more than $19 per $100 borrowed.

 Watch out for unlicensed lenders

-Online lenders can be a fast and convenient option to deal with short-term financial difficulties.
-Just be aware that they come along with their own share of risk, since they’re often not regulated by the province of Nova Scotia.
+Online lenders can be a fast and convenient way to deal with short-term financial difficulties – but they come with their own share of risk, since they’re often not regulated by the province of Nova Scotia.
+When applying online for a payday loan, watch out for the following:

 - Illegally high interest rates or fees.
-Some lenders will offer rates above $22 per $100 of your loan, which means you’ll pay out the nose to get your hands on some fast cash.
+Some lenders will charge fees above $19 per every $100 borrowed, which means you’ll pay higher than the legal maximum to get your hands on fast cash.

 - Identity theft.
 Online lenders might misuse your personal information, putting you at risk of identity theft or a hacked bank account.